IUS-CS/c346-fa23-project-mentats/README.md

 # [Statego](https://statego.app)
-Statego is web based application that allows the user to log their play sessions in board games and recieve aggregate statistical analysis of the data.
+Statego is web based application that allows the user to log their play sessions in board games and receive aggregate statistical analysis of the data.

 ## Installation
 ### Dependencies